GerHobbelt/gumbo-parser/README.md

 as a pure C99 library with no outside dependencies.
 It's designed to serve as a building block for other tools and libraries such as linters, validators, templating languages, and refactoring and analysis tools.
-This repository is a fork of [original GitHub repository](https://github.com/google/gumbo-parser) which has been archived by the owner on Feb 16, 2023 and is no longer maintained.
+This repository adheres to all the original ideas of the archived [GitHub repository](https://github.com/google/gumbo-parser), which has not seen any development since 2016.

 Goals & features: